mrkkrp/kill-or-bury-alive/README.md

 All you need to do to start using the package is to bind two useful
 functions: `kill-or-bury-alive` and `kill-or-bury-alive-purge-buffers`.

-I've noticed that many people only ever want to kill the current buffer, they even rebind <kbd>C-x k</kbd> to `kill-this-buffer`.
+I've noticed that many people only ever want to kill the current buffer.
+They even rebind <kbd>C-x k</kbd> to `kill-this-buffer`.
 This makes sense, it's natural for us to care about buffers that are visible and active.
 It's also intuitive to switch to some buffer before killing it.
-If you are into this sort of workflow, you can add something like this to your initialization file (if you want to preserve original `kill-buffer`, choose different key binding):
+If you are into this sort of workflow, you can add something like this to your initialization file (if you want to preserve the original `kill-buffer`, choose a different key binding):

 ```emacs-lisp
 (global-set-key (kbd "C-x k") #'kill-or-bury-alive)